(1) HURRYGREEK (the “Provider”)

 6.4 Charges must be paid by PAYPAL virtual payments through credit cards.

-6.5 By the “PayPal” way as the payment option in the Platform, we automatically transmit the data of Customer to PayPal.
-By selecting this payment option, the Customer agrees to the transfer of personal data required for payment processing.
+6.5 By the “PayPal” and “Stripe” way as the payment option’s in the Platform, we automatically transmit the data of our Customer to PayPal or Stripe.
+By selecting those payment options, the Customer agrees to the transfer of personal data required for payment processing.

 6.6 The Provider may vary the Charges on and from any anniversary of the Effective Date by giving to the Customer not less than 45 days’ written notice of the variation.

 7.1 The Customer warrants and represents to the Provider that it has the legal right and authority to enter into and perform its obligations under this Agreement.

 7.2 The Provider warrants and represents to the Customer: (a) that it has the legal right and authority to enter into and perform its obligations under this Agreement.
 The Customer becomes subject to by virtue of these Terms, without limiting Customers’ own personal obligations under these Terms.(b) that it will perform its obligations under this Agreement with reasonable care and skill (c) that the Platform will operate without Defects and will perform substantially in accordance with the Documentation (subject to any Upgrades) (d) that the Platform will be hosted in accordance with the requirements set out in this Agreement, and will be available to the Customer in accordance with the uptime commitments given in this Agreement (e) the Platform (excluding for the avoidance of doubt the Customer Materials) will not infringe any person’s Intellectual Property Rights in any jurisdiction and under any applicable law.